dvicencio/RiskScorescvd/README.md

 [![R-CMD-check](https://github.com/dvicencio/RiskScorescvd/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dvicencio/RiskScorescvd/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of RiskScorescvd is to calculate the most commonly used cardiovascular risk scores
+The goal of RiskScorescvd r package is to calculate the most commonly used cardiovascular risk scores

+We have developed five of the most commonly used risk scores with a dependency (ASCVD \[PooledCohort\]) making the following available:

+- HEART
+- EDACS
+- GRACE 2.0
+- TIMI
+- SCORE2/OP
+- ASCVD

 ## Installation